umbraco/UmbracoDocs/Getting-Started/Backoffice/Sections/index.md

 Next to the search tool, there is a help section, where you can find Backoffice tours as well as links to Umbraco resources such as documentation and UmbracoTV.

-There's also a small user section with shortcuts to edit the user that's currently logged in, and view most recent activities.
+There is also a small 'user section' with shortcuts to edit the currently logged in user, and view their most recent activities.

 ## Custom Sections
 As well as the default sections that come with Umbraco, you can create your own [Custom Sections](../../../Extending/Section-Trees/index.md)